ilvon/Spotify2YouTube/README.md

 - Require the use of request header to mimic a browser session (Instruction can be found in [ytmusicapi doc](https://ytmusicapi.readthedocs.io/en/stable/setup/browser.html) under the "Browser authentication" section)

   - You can copy the request header from any HTTP request that in `Status` = 200, `Method` = POST, `Domain` = music.youtube.com

+- Import results (in YouTube) depends on the YouTube Music search, you should always verify the results after running the script